 We understand that your time is valuable and that there is little time in your day to travel from the ArtCenter campuses to get the library materials that you need.
 To lend a helping hand, the Library provides a courier service for faculty, students and staff to transfer items between both libraries.

 Policies and Procedures

 Browse our online catalog then click on the “Request” button either next to the item in a browse list or in the upper left corner of the item record.
 Set “Hillside or South Campus Holdshelf” as the pickup location.
 Five items can be requested at a time.
 Non-Circulating items can be requested but are View in Library Only.
 Items can be returned to the drop box or front desk at either library location.
 All items will be held for one week at either location after a request has been fulfilled.
 Any items not picked up after that time will be delivered back to its original location.
 See the 'Searching the Catalog' FAQ for more detailed instructions on requesting an item.

 Please contact Robert Lundquist, Liaison Librarian and Access Coordinator, with any questions.

 The ArtCenter Library welcomes all requests and recommendations for its collections.
-Requests will be reviewed by the Acquisitions Coordinator and the appropriate departmental Liaison Librarians as needed.
+Requests will be reviewed by the Resource Acquisitions Librarian and the appropriate departmental Liaison Librarians as needed.

 After checking to make sure the ArtCenter Library doesn't have the item, complete this form to the best of your knowledge.